 Note: Fellowships are awarded to recipients for three consecutive academic years only and are not available for extension.

-- Applicants for the Microsoft Research Ada Lovelace Fellowship must be nominated by their universities, and their nominations must be confirmed by the office of the chair of the department.
+- Applicants for the Microsoft Research Ada Lovelace Fellowship must be nominated by their universities, and their nominations must be submitted by the office of the chair of the department.
 Direct applications from students are not accepted.

 - The proposed research must be closely related to the research topics carried out by Microsoft Research as noted in the Research areas tab above.
 We are particularly interested in proposals related to Systems & Networking and AI (including Machine Learning, Computer Vision, and Robotics) as well as interdisciplinary extensions to them.